 Commons and Policy

 The 2016 edition of ‘Reclaim the Commons’ was put in practice by six national Green foundations from Belgium, Poland, Croatia, France and Spain (Catalonia).
 The 2016 edition of the project connected different stakeholders, such as academics, Greens, NGOs, and focused on two particular themes: the relation between commons and policy, as well as the impact of commons as a governance model on the public services.
 Several internal workshops and meetings were organised throughout the year across Europe, which were centered around different aspects of the commons.
 The main project activity was the contribution of all project partners to the European Green Journal’s edition, ‘

 Laying the Groundwork for a Pan-European Debate: Finding a Common(s) Language

-Last year, this project set out to achieve its aims by bringing out both theoretical and practical approaches to commons across Europe.
+The 2015 project brought about both theoretical and practical approaches to Commons across Europe.
 The theoretical point of view enabled the establishment of a common language used to talk about different institutional, economic and political models shaped by the emergence of the commons projects and management systems across Europe.
-Furthermore, Reclaim the Commons took a practical look at the struggles around the commons and provided an analysis of the cases where commons have been a driving force for mobilisation, those cases where the commons are to be protected, and more importantly – the transformative potential of these struggles for relationships in society.
+Furthermore, Reclaim the Commons took a practical look at the struggles around the commons and provided an analysis of the cases where commons have been a driving force for mobilisation, those cases where the commons are to be protected, and more importantly – the transformative potential of these struggles for today’s society.